DCL-IBL/IfGPT-Dataset/README.md

 The metadata is organised and managed in a Neo4j graph database, with multiple node types (Document, License, Source) whose relations reflect the actual dependencies among the metadata categories.
 The resulting system of nodes and edges provides a flexible representation that supports both the extraction of subsets from the overall collection and the execution of secondary tasks of data analysis and statistical overview.

-Metadata is visualised here: https://ifgpt.dcl.bas.bg/ifgpt-dataset/
+Currently, metadata description is available on 690 thousand documents covering approx. 800 million words of text.
+The demonstration of metadata visualised and extraction of subdatasets is available here: https://ifgpt.dcl.bas.bg/ifgpt-dataset/

 ## Repository contents